 - considering what God is calling you to do and would like the opportunity to study

 - a Lay Preacher or Worship Leader, Children and Youth Development Officer (CYDO), Church Related Community Worker (CRCW), or Minister of Word and Sacraments, looking to develop new knowledge and fresh skills for your particular ministry

 Above all, these short courses offer the opportunity to deepen your knowledge while reflecting on your current practice.

 How does it work?

-You sign up to register for a course by submitting the booking form to the Tutorial Office and paying the course fee.
+You sign up to register for a course by submitting the booking form, which lists the course offerings and dates, to the Tutorial Office and paying the course fee.
 We will then send you access to its online resources.
 There is often (but not always) some preparatory reading or exercises to be done before the course begins.
 You can choose to write something at the end of the course, such as a research paper or integrative essay, if you wish, but this is not essential.

 If we are still delivering a course on-line, it will be delivered by a mixture of face-to-face Zoom sessions and guided independent study.
 Otherwise, courses are usually run in classes based at Westminster or at Ridley Hall, one of our partner institutions in the Federation.

 Class sizes vary between 5-25!
 There is always a wide range of age, backgrounds, and experience in the room, which makes for a very rich learning experience.
 Face-to-face sessions are a mixture of lecture-style content, seminar-style discussions and small group work.
 Independent study sessions usually involve watching a video or reading an article and then having the chance to reflect on it.